 Compliant shipments entering the U.S. with a retail value of less than $800 USD, are exempt from taxes and duties.
 However, when shipping internationally, duties and/or taxes may apply to your shipments depending on any of the following:

 - The contents of the shipment

 As each country has its own specific import limits (i.e. de minimis), you are responsible for knowing which limits apply to your shipments before you drop off with us.
+For example, shipments to Australia that exceed the $1000 AUD de minimis may require formal customs clearance which is subject to additional fees.
 You may want to reference this list of international duty limits before you ship.

 If duties and taxes are applied to your shipment, the recipient may be required to pay them either before or upon delivery.
 In many cases these cannot be paid in advance, so you may need to inform your recipient to make the appropriate arrangements.
 Additionally, if taxes and duties do apply, delivery times may be impacted.
 The shipment may require extra time in order to clear customs in the destination country.